mfem/web/src/annotated/ex6.md

-To approximately solve the above continuous equation on computers, we need to [discretize](https://en.wikipedia.org/wiki/Discretization) it by introducing a finite (discrete) number of unknowns to compute for.
+To approximately solve the above continuous equation on computers, we need to [discretize](https://en.wikipedia.org/wiki/Discretization) it by introducing a finite (discrete) number of unknowns to compute.
 In the [_Finite Element Method_](https://en.wikipedia.org/wiki/Finite_element_method) (FEM), this is done using the concept of _basis functions_.